Aiven-Open/cloud-storage-connectors-for-apache-kafka/s3-source-connector/README.md

 # Also a regular expression version `topics.regex` is supported.
 # See https://kafka.apache.org/documentation/#connect_configuring
 topics=topic1,topic2

-# A comma-separated list of topic partitions where the connector's offset storage reader
-# can read the stored offsets for those partitions.
-If not mentioned, s3 objects will be read again if
-# available in the bucket
-topic.partitions=1,2,3

 ### Connector-specific configuration
 ### Fill in you values